-Four alternative CFA models were analyzed to evaluate construct validity of easyCBM® reading measures.
-As Figure 1 displays, the first model assumes one latent construct representing 'reading' measured by three early literacy indicators (PS, LN, and LS), three oral reading fluency indicators (two WRF, one PRF), and two comprehension indicators (CCSS and MCRC).
+Four alternative CFA models were analyzed to evaluate construct validity of easyCBM® reading measures as well as the new reading comprehension measures.
+As Figure 1 displays, the first model assumes that there is one latent construct representing 'reading' measured by three early literacy indicators (PS, LN, and LS), two WRF, one PRF and one comprehension measure.
 In this model, the testlet effect for the first part of the comprehension measure is not considered.
 A testlet refers to a cluster of comprehension question items that share a common passage.
 If there are testlet effects, it means that an additional trait that is common to these items beyond the construct of interest is measured by a set of items sharing a particular passage measure.
 Thus, not considering testlet effect means that we assume all 15 questions only measure the construct that was intended.
 The second model assumes one latent factor, "reading" as described for the first model, but it takes a testlet effect into consideration (See Figure 2).
 The third model assumes that there are three latent constructs representing (a) 'early literacy' measured by PS, LN, and LS measures, (b) 'fluency' measured by two WRF forms and one PRF passage and (c) 'comprehension' measured by a 15-item CCSS reading measure and a 12-item MCRC reading measure without testlet effect (See Figure 3).
-Lastly, the fourth model hypothesizes the three- factor model as described earlier with testlet effect (See Figure 4).
+Lastly, the fourth model hypothesizes the three-factor model as described earlier with testlet effect (See Figure 4).